ajahne/blog/_drafts/2018-3-31-javascript-for-loops.md

 Let's loop!

 ## `for`
 The O.G.
 The foundation.
 The one, the only, the `for` loop.
-Each time I have to write `i=0; i<somethingLong; i++`, I think, isn't there a better way of doing this?
-Well yes, but first, let's show out with some examples.

 {% highlight js %}
 const list = [1, 2, 3, 4, 5];